CD3/pyHomework/README.md

 # pyHomework

+**NOTE: This module is deprecated.
+It has been completely rewritten to clean up the interface and add some new features.
+See https://github.com/CD3/pyAssignment for the rewrite.**

 `pyHomework` allows you to write quizzes, problem sets, and quizzes about problem sets in Python.
 Why would you want to do this?

   - Writing code is funner than writing homework assignments.